-On this recent weekend trip up to Penang, I carried with me 2 very important piece of equipment – one was the Google Nexus 7, graciously loaned to me by the good folk of Google to test run on my trip, as well as the Wi-Ho!, a portable wi-fi device that I had tested in Singapore earlier but not overseas.
+On this recent weekend trip up to Penang, I carried with me 2 very important piece of equipment to stay connected to the internet – one was the Google Nexus 7, graciously loaned to me by the good folk of Google to test run on my trip, as well as the Wi-Ho!, a portable wi-fi device that I had tested in Singapore earlier but not overseas.

 Here are some thoughts on how good these devices are for travellers.
-Don’t expect super technical blahblah because I am just not that sort of person!
+Don’t expect super technical blahblah because I am just not that sort of person, but more thoughts of a general layperson using these gadgets on her own travels.

 GOOGLE NEXUS 7